Navigating the Chain Abstraction Landscape: A Multi-Faceted Analysis

 • Optimism’s Superchain also uses ETH as an exchange medium token, achieving low-latency L2-to-L2 message-passing using the OP Stack's modular proof system.
 This system mixes proving mechanisms such as fault proofs and ZKP validity proofs to settle on Optimism’s L2.
 The chain does not necessarily capture value from this added benefit.

-• Particle Network features a Universal Liquidity design enabled by a Decentralized Bundler (that packages UserOperations for automated execution on the Target and Source chains) and a Decentralized Messaging Network (monitoring the execution of the necessary swaps and transfers for cross-chain activity).
-Particle’s DMN is built on top of the existing LayerZero, Hyperlane, and IBC protocols, leveraging these according to the type of transaction to be processed.
-In early stages, the liquidity for these swaps will come from Liquidity Provision for the most popular currencies (to be paired with any token), and execution via leading DEXs and aggregators on the Target and Source Chain.
+• Particle Network features a Universal Liquidity design enabled by a Decentralized Bundler (that packages UserOperations for automated execution on the Target and Source chains) and a Decentralized Messaging Network (monitoring the execution of the necessary cross-chain transactions.)
+Particle’s DMN is built on top of the Hyperlane messaging protocol.
+In early stages, the liquidity for these swaps will come from Liquidity Providers for the most popular currencies (to be paired with any token), and execution via leading DEXs and aggregators on the Target and Source Chain.
 A Solver network will eventually replace this system.
 The chain captures value by settling all transactions using its token while allowing for gas payments on any token.

 Particle Network’s design for atomic cross-chain execution.